ALL ABOUT Microblading

 HOW LONG IS THE HEALING PROCESS?

 It is normal to experience minimal swelling and tenderness following your procedure.
 It doesn’t take very long for it to disappear.
-Immediately following your treatment the pigment will appear darker than how it will appear once it has healed.
-Around week 2, the surface color naturally exfoliates to leave a softer color.
-During week 3 & 4 when the skin completes healing, you will see the pigment darken a bit.
-A Touch-Up visit approximately 6 weeks after your initial appointment may be necessary in order to achieve that richness of color and density in the shape that you desire.
+Immediately following your treatment the pigment will appear 70% darker than how it will appear once it has healed.
+After about week 1, the surface color naturally exfoliates to leave a much softer color.
+During week 3 & 4 when the skin completes healing, you will see the pigment begin to darken a bit.
+A Touch-Up visit approximately 6 weeks after your initial appointment will be necessary in order to achieve that richness of color and density in the shape that you desire.